-FAA 344 History of Fashion and Décor I (H/WI)
+FAA 344 - History of Fashion and Décor I (also THR 344) (H/WI)

 This course is a study of clothing and the decorative arts (architecture, furniture, sculpture, painting).
-The historical periods from Prehistory to the Baroque and the societies within which they developed will be covered.
+The historical periods from prehistory to the Baroque and the societies within which they developed will be covered.
 The student will gain knowledge of the connections between the present and the past in Western culture.
-This course is not appropriate for freshmen students.
+This is an upper division course, not necessarily appropriate for freshmen students.

-FAA 345 History of Fashion and Décor II (H)
+FAA 345 - History of Fashion and Décor II (H/WI) (also THR 345)

 This course is a study of clothing and the decorative arts (architecture, furniture, sculpture, painting).
 The historical periods from the Baroque to the present and the societies within which they developed will be covered.
 The student will gain knowledge of the connections between the present and the past in Western culture.
-This course is not appropriate for freshmen students.
+This is an upper division course, not necessarily appropriate for freshmen students.

-FAA 347 Special Topics- Costume (also THR 347)
+FAA 347 - Special Topics - Costume (also THR 347)